tamj0rd2/ncdc/CONFIG.md

 - **Required?**: No
 - **Example**: `bodyPath: ./my-response.json` or `bodyPath: /some/absolute/path`

 ### response.serveBody

 - **Description**: The body you expect the endpoint to respond with.
+For non-json responses, whitespace needs to match exactly.<br>
-Cannot be specified at the same time as `response.body`, `respond.bodyPath` or `response.serveBodyPath`.
+  Cannot be specified at the same time as `response.body`, `response.bodyPath` or `response.serveBodyPath`.
 This property will be ignored in Test mode.
 - **Type**: string, number, boolean, object or array
 - **Required?**: No
 - **Example**: `serveBody: Hello world!`

 ### response.serveBodyPath